zzo/JUTE/README.md

 JUTE Output
 ============

-JUTE output all goes into the outputDir as specified above.
+JUTE output all goes into the outputDir as specified above.  outputDir is RELATIVE to docRoot so actual test output will be in docRoot/outputDir.
 Within that directory will be a directory for each unit test.
 The name of the directory is the NAME OF THE TEST SUITE as specified in your javascript test file.
 This will be explained in more detail below.

 Note both test results and coverage information are available for easy viewing via the JUTE WebUI